 We use 100% FSC-certified paper for our catalogs and prioritize digital communication, reducing catalog production continuously year-over-year.
 Our team of packaging engineers and designers are working across our vendor base to reduce packaging volume while transitioning to materials, such as cardboard, that are curbside-recyclable.
 As part of this process, we are gathering data on packaging volume and composition to create a baseline for more sustainable sourcing and to support our reduction strategy.

 Reducing emissions by increasing efficiency provides us with significant cost savings, a competitive advantage and supports our commitment to reducing our environmental impact.
 While our revenues have increased, we’ve reduced our carbon intensity year-over-year since 2011.
+In 2021, we announced a Scope 1 & Scope 2 Science-Based Target of 1.5 degrees as well as a pledge to be carbon neutral in our operations by 2025.

 Electricity accounts for most of our Scope 2 (indirect GHG emissions from purchased electricity, heat and steam) energy usage and costs, as well as our emissions.
 We continue to design and retrofit our stores, offices and distribution centers with energy-efficient LED lighting.
 This has saved energy and reduced costs across the company.
 We also include LED bulbs in our consumer lighting products to help customers save energy and money while reducing their carbon footprint.